 It is no wonder that most of the techies complain of sore back and neck ache.
 Sedentary lifestyle, long working hours with poor postures, gazing at their omnipresent smartphones for longer times contribute to the deterioration of back and neck health.
 Almost all of the techies are accustomed to feeling stiff, achy and creaky at the end of the working day and that says a lot about the amount of strain they put on their bodies.

 What causes a backache and neck pain?

 When you are poorly seated in front of your monitor, your neck falls out of its natural position (low or high) to adjust to the screen.
-As your head which weighs around 11 pounds falls out of its position exerting consistent strain on your neck, shoulder and also affecting your breathing.
+Your head weighs around 11 pounds which falls out of its position exerting consistent strain on your neck, shoulder and also affecting your breathing.
 Now imagine this happening day-in and day-out for 7-8 hours, and then your neck again falls over to gaze at your smartphones and this will only make things worse.

 How to stop a work-related backache and neck pain?

 There are two types of pain: Chronic and Acute back pains.
 While chronic pains are persistent and are difficult to treat, acute pains are abrupt pains that occur sporadically and can be treated easily.

 Here are some simple changes that you can make to get rid of your work-related back and neck pain:

 Adjust your office chair to a height so that your knees are at right angle to your hips and your feet are flat on the floor.
 Sit straight and place our hips back and align the spine to the natural curve of the chair.

 Maintain a straight head posture by raising your monitor to comfortably align with your eye-level.
 When your sit make sure that the keyboard and mouse are closer to you so that your posture doesn’t fall off the line.